mrorii/pyjvm/README.md

 # pyjvm

-Yet another Java virtual machine implementation, written in pure python.
-Heavily inspired by Rava.
+Yet another Java virtual machine implementation, written in pure Python.
+This repository is almost a line-by-line translation of [Rava](http://www.namikilab.tuat.ac.jp/~sasada/prog/rava.html), which is a JVM written in pure Ruby.

 This repository is intended mainly for study purposes.
 It is not meant as a production-ready JVM.